-Sports massage is no longer the domain of professional athletes, but is now popular amongst weekend warriors to reduce post exercise delayed onset muscle soreness, manage fatigue and improve flexibility.
+Sports massage is no longer the domain of professional athletes.
+It is now popular amongst weekend warriors to reduce post exercise delayed onset muscle soreness, manage fatigue and improve flexibility.

-It can be used before, during or after training or a tournament or event and may include some of the more vigorous massage approaches to relieve tension and discomfort and may improve recovery times.
+It can be used before, during or after training or a tournament or event.
+A session may include some o more vigorous massage approaches to relieve tension and discomfort and may improve recovery times.
 A variety of modalities including remedial massage, trigger point therapy, cross fibre technique and other deep tissue work or functional cupping and dry needling may be included within the session.

 You may wish to focus on a problem area, such as sore and tight hamstrings and have the entire session devoted to specifically target your concern, or alternatively you can have a more generalised appointment, meeting your needs on the day.